Become A Faculty VUceptor

-- Weekly planning meeting with your partner (30 min per week)
+- Weekly planning meeting with your student partner (at least 30 min per week)

-- Weekly Visions group meeting followed by short debrief with your partner (65 min per week)
+- Weekly Visions group meeting followed by short debrief with your partner (65 min per week for 9 weeks)

-- Small group or individual meetings with your first-year students; please try to meet will all of your first-year students outside of Visions at least once (approximately 1 hour per week)
+- Small group or individual meetings with your first-year students; please try to meet with all of your assigned students outside of the regular Visions meetings at least once (approximately 1 hour per week)

 For their efforts, faculty VUceptors receive $2,500, which can be taken in the form of a one-time salary supplement or research funds.

 EXPECTATIONS FOR FACULTY VUCEPTORS